Theudebert I: Sources

-Most of what we know about Theudebert comes from the Histories or History of the Franks written by Gregory of Tours in the second half of the sixth century.
-In addition, we have diplomatic correspondence composed at the Austrasian court (known as the Austrasian Letters), the poems of Venantius Fortunatus, an account from Procopius' work and a small number of other sources.
+Most of what is known about Theudebert comes from the Histories or History of the Franks written by Gregory of Tours in the second half of the sixth century.
+In addition, there is diplomatic correspondence composed at the Austrasian court (known as the Austrasian Letters) and the poems of Venantius Fortunatus.
+The works by Procopius and Agathias also provide an account of Theudebert's actions during his military campaigns in Italy.